mayaangelouj/javascript-week2/Assignment/README.md

 In the Assignment folder, add your code for the following assignment.

-This is due Monday March 4.
+This is due Friday March 8 @ 11:59.
 We will do a show and tell style review, similar to your CodeTalks

 ## Requirements